Documents for your files

 PROGRESSIVIST DOCUMENT OF THE WEEK

 Card.
-Koenig: Vatican II was good because it approved what the Syllabus and Pascendi condemned
+Koenig: Vatican II Approved what the Syllabus and Pascendi Condemned

 Cardinal Franz Koenig, late Archbishop of Vienna, was a prominent figure of Progressivism.
 He played a key role in preparations for the Second Vatican Council.